avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     a.
 In 1995 I initially received these orders at an _impromptu_ visit in the field from then Major General, _Ilan Biran_, where I vigorously argued with him.
 At the time I was a corporal.
 The sycophantic general also said that he felt Oslo would usher in an era of peace that would reduce the need for any IDF presence along the Jordanian border, at the exact same time that the so-called "suicide" bus bombing campaign was in full swing in Israeli cities!
 Afterwards I wrote the general an official letter of complaint to which his bureau responded that I had "wax in my ears" in which they clarified why such an order _would have been_ patently illegal.
 A year later I received the exact same orders at a meeting of brigade officers under the command of then Major General _Uzi Dyan_, _Biran's_ successor.
 I anticipated such an order, so I took the letter with me.
 When the brigade (Hebrew: _Hativa_) commander, a colonel, started spewing his nonsense, I jumped up waving the letter from his predecessor why his orders were patently illegal.
 His jaw dropped.
     b.
 I had already prepared my petition to the Supreme Court which I instructed my attorney to file that very same day.
 On the next day the army sent a brigadier general (Hebrew: _Tat Aluf_) to interview me, a corporal, about my objections.
 The brigadier didn't deal with the substance of my objections.
 Instead he claimed that I would cause WW III, and according to script he threw me out of the army - for the the rest of my reserve duty that season.
 From home, I immediately started to give interviews to the media.
 Soon I received a telephone call from my regiment's (Hebrew: _Gdud_) sergeant major who sternly warned me that soldiers in uniform were not permitted to speak with the media.
 When I reminded him that the army threw me out, he burst out laughing.
     c.
-Immediately the Attorney General (AG) responded _in camera_  without my presence to Justice _Tzvi Tal_, who was on administrative "gate keeper" duty (Hebrew: _Shofet Toran_), that my petition was irrelevant and that I had no legal standing, because the IDF had thrown me out. _Baruch HaShem_ (English: thank God), _Tal_ ordered that my petition be heard with 10 days, referred to in Hebrew as a _Bagatz Bazak_.
-The AG had the audacity not to provide me with his response until I arrived at the court room, when he then attempted to argue that on account of "military secrecy", I did not have sufficient clearance to be allowed into the court room!
+Immediately the Attorney General (AG) responded _in camera_  without my presence before Justice _Tzvi Tal_, who was on administrative "gate keeper" duty (Hebrew: _Shofet Toran_), that my petition was irrelevant and that I had no legal standing, because the IDF had thrown me out. _Baruch HaShem_ (English: thank God), _Tal_ ordered that my petition be heard within 10 days, referred to in Hebrew as a _Bagatz Bazak_.
+The AG had the audacity not to provide me with his response until the moment I arrived in the court room, when he then attempted to argue that on account of "military secrecy", I did not have sufficient clearance to be allowed into the court room!
     d.
 In the court room the AG and the IDF Adjutant General audaciously claimed that they never issued any such order.
 (Note that such a bald lie in a legal deposition is normally a very serious criminal offense, unless you happen to be the Attorney General).
 I brought affidavits from other soldiers, and it was obvious that thousands of other soldiers who heard this ridiculous order were seething too.
-The court agreed that such an order would be illegal, while the court accepted the IDF's lame excuse that it would be inconceivable that such outrageoulsy illegal orders could ever have been issued by these illustrious generals.
+The court agreed that such an order would be illegal, while the court accepted the IDF's lame excuse that it would be inconceivable that such outrageously illegal orders could ever have been issued by these illustrious generals.
 Is it surprising that the senior judge on the panel who accepted this charade was none other than then Chief "Justice" Aharon Barak who presided over this travesty of justice held "behind closed doors" under the rubric of "military secrecy" in order to keep the IDF General Staff's depravity[^depravity] and sycophancy hidden from the general public?

     </details>